 11. Invest in A Dehydrator

 One of the best ways to maximize great deals on produce is to stock up and preserve them for later.
-Tomatoes can be dried for a zesty addition to Italian dishes later and fruits such as apples can be dried into cinnamon apple chips, etc. Here are the details:
+Tomatoes can be dried for a zesty addition to Italian dishes later and fruits such as apples can be dried into chips, etc. Here are the details:

 - How to make beef jerky in a dehydrator